 Methods of Extracting Essential Oils

-I'd like to thank Ben Alkire and Christopher McMahon of White Lotus Aromatics for providing much of the information below.
+Thanks to Ben Alkire and Christopher McMahon of White Lotus Aromatics for providing much of the information below.

 The vast majority of true essential oils are produced by distillation.
-There are different processes used, however, in all of them, water is heated to produce steam, which carries the most volatile chemicals of the aromatic material with it.
+There are different processes employed in distillation, but in all of them, water is heated to produce steam which carries the most volatile chemicals of the aromatic material with it.
 The steam is then chilled (in a condenser) and the resulting distillate is collected.
-The essential oil will normally float on top of the hydrosol (the distilled water component) and may then be separated off.
+The essential oil normally floats on top of the hydrosol (the distilled water component) and may then be separated off.
 To read more about hydrosols, please click here.

 Absolutes and Concretes: Solvent Extraction

-The concentrated concretes are processed further to remove the waxy materials which dilute the pure essential oil.
-To separate the absolute from the concrete, the waxy concrete is warmed and stirred with alcohol (usually ethanol).
-During the heating and stirring process the concrete breaks up into minute globules.
-Since the aromatic molecules are more soluble in alcohol than in the wax an efficient separation of the two takes place.
-But along with the aromatic molecules a certain amount of wax also becomes dissolved and this can only be removed by agitating and freezing the solution at very low temperatures (around -30 degrees F).
-In this way most of the wax precipates out.
-As a final precaution the purified solution is cold filtered leaving only the wax-free material (the absolute).
+The concentrated concrete is processed further to remove waxy materials which dilute the pure essential oil.
+To accomplish this, the waxy concrete is warmed and stirred with alcohol (usually ethanol).
+During the heating and stirring process, the concrete breaks up into minute globules.
+Since the aromatic molecules are more soluble in alcohol than in the wax, an efficient separation of the two takes place.
+However, along with the aromatic molecules a certain amount of wax also becomes dissolved and this can only be removed by agitating and freezing the solution at very low temperatures (around -30 degrees F).
+In this way most of the wax precipitates out.
+As a final precaution, the purified solution is cold filtered leaving behind only the wax-free aromatic material (the absolute).

-This solvent extraction actually yields three usable products; first the concrete (as in rose concrete, my favorite solid perfume), the precious absolutes, and the floral waxes (for addition to candles, thickening creams and lotions as a softly floral scented alternative to beeswax).
+This solvent extraction actually yields three usable products; the concrete (as in rose concrete, my favorite solid perfume), the precious absolutes, and the floral waxes.
+The waxes can be used in candles, thickening creams, and lotions as a softly floral scented alternative to beeswax.

 Carbon Dioxide Extraction

-When CO2 (carbon dioxide) is subjected to high pressure, the gas turns into liquid.
-This liquid CO2 can be used as a very inert, safe, “liquid solvent” which will extract the aromatic molecules in a process similar to that used to extract absolutes (above).
-The advantage, of course, is that no solvent residue remains, since at normal pressure and temperature, the CO2 simply reverts to a gas and evaporates.
-CO2 extraction has given us essences of some aromatics that don't yield essential oils, Rose Hip Seed, and Calendula, for examples.
-In my experience (or opinion!) if the same essential oil is available both as a steam distilled essential oil and a CO2 extracted essence, the CO2 seems to have a richer, more intense scent, since more of the aromatic chemicals are released through this process.
+When CO2 (carbon dioxide) gas is subjected to high pressure, it turns into liquid.
+This liquid CO2 can be used as a very inert, safe, “liquid solvent” which will extract aromatic molecules from plant material in a process similar to that used to extract absolutes (above).
+The advantage is that no solvent residue remains, since at normal pressure and temperature, the CO2 simply reverts to a gas and evaporates.
+CO2 extraction has given us essences of some aromatics that don’t yield essential oils, such as Rose Hip Seed and Calendula.
+In our opinion, if the same essential oil is available both as a steam distilled essential oil and a CO2 extracted essence, the CO2 seems to have a richer, more intense scent, since more of the aromatic chemicals are released through this process.
 For more details of this process and the different types of CO2 extracts please click here.

-We are all familiar with the spray of orange essential oil that can be released by scoring or zesting the skin of the fruit.
-The cold pressed citrus oils are commercial produced just this way, by machines which score the rind and capture the resulting oil.
+We are all familiar with the spray of orange essential oil that is released by scoring or zesting the skin of the fruit.
+The cold pressed citrus oils are produced just this way, by machines which score the rind and capture the resulting oil.
 Although many citrus oils are also produced by steam distillation, they seem to lack the vibrancy of the cold pressed oils.